bedel-lemotio/Android-Custom-Accordion/README.md

 # Android Custom Accordion
-Custom accordion builder for android developers
+Custom accordion for android developers

-Android has not built-in accordion view, so that you can use this approach to create custom accordion with your demands.
+Android has no built-in accordion view, so that you can use this approach to easly create custom accordions.

 # How to use?